openitu/STL/doc/g191_Annex_A.md

 (This annex forms an integral part of this Recommendation)

 This annex contains a list with a short description of the software tools available in the ITU‑T Software Tool Library (STL).
-The 2019 release is referred to in the associated documentation as STL2019.
 All the routines in the modules are written in C.

 ## a) Example programs available